-- 1. Additional approaches to arbitrary precision possibly including symbolic computation - The Mathematica computational package claims to use symbolic computation, but we have yet to explore this field - 2.
+- 1. Additional approaches to arbitrary precision possibly including symbolic computation - 2.
 Floating point errors in the context of computing Bézier Curves or similar - 3.
 Algorithms for reducing overall error other than Fast2Sum - 4.
-Alternative number representations such as rationals (eg. $\frac{1}{3}$) - 5.
+Alternative number representations such as rationals (eg. $\frac{1}{3}$ ) - 5.
 How well GPUs conform or do not conform to IEEE-754 in more detail - 6.
 Additional aspects of rendering vector documents including shading